 Home of the Keystone Resort, this town has a population a little over 1,000 people according to the 2010 census.

-Even with such a low population, Keystone has an urban feel.
+Even with such a low population, Keystone has an urban feel and is considered of of the best places to live in summit county.
 With highly rated public schools, this is a great place for families to settle.

 Wondering how Summit County towns compare to the rest of Colorado?
 Check out our list of the nine best places to live in the state.